 - Organization Costs

 - Syndication Costs

 - bridge loan interest and origination fees

 - permanent loan credit enhancement, origination fees and closing costs

 - reserves required by the lender

 - marketing/advertising

 - compliance fees

 - (B) Items noted in Internal Revenue Service National Office Technical Advice Memorandums Nos.
 100727-00; 100740-00; 100743-00; 100745-00; and 100748-00; including the following:

 - Developer Fees Allocated to Land

 - Unused Construction Contingency

 - Rent up Costs

-- Local Impact Fees
+- Local Impact Fees (See "C" below which reverses this treatment)

 - Landscaping not affected by replacement of building and considered inextricably associated with the land

 - Surveys not used to determine if improvements can be built on site

 - Bond Issuance Costs

 - Partnership Syndication and Formation

+- (C) Revenue Ruling 2002-9 now requires impact fees incurred by developer of residential rental building to be capitalized under Section 263A as indirect costs allocable to the building.